 - Where do I go to provide a blood sample if I live in or near North Bay?

-- When combined with your questionnaire responses, your blood sample will assist health researchers in better understanding the factors that influence our health and quality of life.
+- In combination with the information you provided on your initial health questionnaire, your blood sample will help researchers better understand the factors that influence health and quality of life.
 Blood samples may be used in health research to answer questions about hormones, nutrients, vitamins, chemicals, metals and genetic factors.
-Ultimately, all of the samples that are collected may help to improve the prevention, diagnosis and treatment of chronic diseases such as cancer, heart disease and diabetes.
+Ultimately, all of the samples that are collected may help to improve the prevention, and diagnosis of chronic diseases such as cancer, heart disease, diabetes, asthma, Alzheimer’s, and depression.

-- Participation in this phase is entirely voluntary and you can continue to take part in the OHS should you choose not to provide a blood sample.
+- Participation in this phase is entirely voluntary and you can continue to take part in the Ontario Health Study should you choose not to provide a blood sample.
 You may also provide a sample when it is convenient for you.

-- The samples collected by the Ontario Health Study are for research purposes only.
-The Study’s assessments are not diagnostic and do not replace a visit to your doctor or health-care professional.
+- The blood samples collected by the Ontario Health Study are for research purposes only.
+The Study’s blood measurements are not diagnostic and do not replace a visit to your doctor or health-care professional.

 - Some of your blood will be used for immediate blood analysis.
 These analyses include:

 Complete Blood Count: The cells in your blood will be analyzed to look for anemia, infection and other diseases.
 This test gives a general indication of your health.

 Glycosylated Hemoglobin Analysis: This test measures the long-term level of sugar in your blood, and is used to detect and monitor cases of diabetes.
 This test will help health researchers study diabetes, heart disease and obesity.

 - Some of the results of immediate blood analysis will be shared with you.
 These will be available on your personal home page after your blood had been analyzed.
 Please click hereto sign into your Ontario Health Study home page.

 - Generally, it takes around 10 days for this information to be posted to your home page.
 When the results are available, you will receive an email to notify you of this.